icopy-site/awesome/docs/awesome/awesome-audit-algorithms.md

 - [Look at the Variance!
 Efficient Black-box Explanations with Sobol-based Sensitivity Analysis](https://proceedings.neurips.cc/paper/2021/file/da94cbeff56cfda50785df477941308b-Paper.pdf) - (NeurIPS) *Sobol indices provide an efficient way to capture higher-order interactions between image regions and their contributions to a (black box) neural network’s prediction through the lens of variance.*
 - [Your Echos are Heard: Tracking, Profiling, and Ad Targeting in the Amazon Smart Speaker Ecosystem](https://arxiv.org/pdf/2204.10920.pdf) - (arxiv) *Infers a link between the Amazon Echo system and the ad targeting algorithm.*
 ### 2021
+- [When the Umpire is also a Player: Bias in Private Label Product Recommendations on E-commerce Marketplaces](https://arxiv.org/pdf/2102.00141.pdf) - (FAccT) *Do Amazon private label products get an unfair share of recommendations and are therefore advantaged compared to 3rd party products?*
 - [Everyday Algorithm Auditing: Understanding the Power of Everyday Users in Surfacing Harmful Algorithmic Behaviors](https://arxiv.org/pdf/2105.02980.pdf) - (CHI) *Makes the case for "everyday algorithmic auditing" by users.*
 - [Auditing Black-Box Prediction Models for Data Minimization Compliance](https://www.cs.bu.edu/faculty/crovella/paper-archive/minimization-audit-Neurips21.pdf) - (NeurIPS) *Measures the level of data minimization satisfied by the prediction model using a limited number of queries.*
 - [Setting the Record Straighter on Shadow Banning](https://arxiv.org/abs/2012.05101) - (INFOCOM)  [(Code)](https://gitlab.enseeiht.fr/bmorgan/infocom-2021) *Considers the possibility of shadow banning in Twitter (ie, the moderation black-box algorithm), and measures the probability of several hypothesis.*